Paneer Do Pyaza Recipe (Restaurant Style)

 Pan closed with a lid.

-Now add ¼ cup unsweetened heavy cream and 1 tablespoon Kasuri methi and mix it well in the curry.
+Step 10: Now add ¼ cup unsweetened heavy cream and 1 tablespoon Kasuri methi, and mix well into the curry.

 Heavy cream and kasuri methi added to the pan.

-Check for salt to your taste and add more if needed.
-Serve it hot along with Indian breads.
+Step 11: Check for salt to your taste and add more if needed.
+Serve hot.

 Ready paneer do pyaza.